What is RPS?

 Training, Institute Guidelines, and Best Practices

 Training on how to run Restricted Party Screening can be provided upon request by contacting the Office of Export Compliance.
 The session is held over zoom and usually can be done in under 15 minutes.
-There are also Institute guidelines and best practices available as a printout by following this link (CIT internal document,. check your downloads folder after logging in).
+There is also an institute RPS Manual.